Why Teleworking Should Be an Option for Employees

 - "Save between $2,000 and $7,000 in transportation and work-related costs.
 In addition, some would also be able to cut after-school and eldercare costs.
 Many would also qualify for home office tax breaks.

 Impediments to Teleworking

-Lister’s projections for the wide-spread adoption of teleworking are more conservative than the projections of other organizations studying the opportunity.
-She is not as optimistic about the proportion of organizations that are ready and willing to make the profound cultural shift that teleworking requires.
+In an interview, Kate Lister, an internationally respected and quoted expert on teleworking (work shifting), said, "My projections for the wide-spread adoption of teleworking are more conservative than the projections of other organizations studying the opportunity."
+She was not as optimistic about the proportion of organizations that are ready and willing to make the profound cultural shift that teleworking requires.